revalew/revalew/README.md

 </div>

 ## My Masters Project

+> [!IMPORTANT]
+> I am currently working on several projects, attending classes and working full time.
+>
+> I will work on this project slowly, so please be patient.
+>
+> As the Pico 2 W will be released later this year, I will also upgrade the 1st generation used in this project (when it becomes available at the end of 2024).

 <div align="center">

 | Title PL | Title EN | Tools & Technologies | Repository |